jamtur01/puppet-newrelic/README.md

 * `newrelic_api` gem
 * You will need to enable API access to your New Relic account.
-To do this, go to Account settings (upper right corner of the New Relic site), and then click on API + web integration.
+To do this, go to Account settings (upper right corner of the New Relic site), and then click on Integrations => Data Sharing.
 Select API access, and enable it.

 Installation & Usage
 --------------------